Germany in the Eurovision Song Contest 2014: Final

-The televised final took place on 13 March 2014, which featured the seven established acts and Elaiza who won the wildcard round.
-The winner was selected through three rounds of public voting, including options for landline and SMS voting.
-In the first round, the eight artists performed their selected first of their two songs and the top four artists were selected to proceed to the second round.
-In the second round, the top four artists performed their second song and the top two entries, one song per artist, were selected to proceed to the third round.
-In the third round, the winner, "Is It Right" performed by Elaiza, was selected.
-In addition to the performances of the competing entries, 2013 Danish Eurovision entrant Emmelie de Forest, who won the Eurovision Song Contest 2013, performed her entry "Only Teardrops", while 2014 Italian Eurovision entrant Emma Marrone performed her entry "La mia città" and Adel Tawil performed his new song "Weinen".
+The televised final took place on 13 March 2014.
+The winner was selected through three rounds of public televoting, including options for landline and SMS voting.
+In the first round of voting, each artist performed their selected first of their two songs and the top four artists were selected to proceed to the second round.
+In the second round, the four remaining artists performed their second song and the top two artists with one song each were selected to proceed to the final round.
+In the final round, the winner, "Is It Right" performed by Elaiza, was selected.
+In addition to the performances of the competing entries, 2013 Danish Eurovision Song Contest winner Emmelie de Forest performed her entry "Only Teardrops", 2014 Italian Eurovision entrant Emma Marrone performed her entry "La mia città" and Adel Tawil performed his new song "Weinen".

+Ratings

 At Eurovision

-As a member of the "Big Five", Germany automatically qualified for a place in the final, held on 10 May 2014.
-The European Broadcasting Union approved a request from the German broadcaster for Germany to vote in the second semi-final on 8 May 2014.
-During the German delegation's press conference on 6 May 2014, Germany was allocated to compete in the first half of the final.
-In the final, the producers of the show decided that Germany would perform 12th, following Austria and preceding Sweden.
-Germany placed 18th in the final, scoring 39 points.

-On stage, the members of Elaiza performed alone with band members Yvonne Grünwald playing the accordion, Natalie Plöger playing the contrabass and Ela Steinmetz performing lead vocals.
-The German performance featured paper streamers that fell over the stage during the first and last chorus.
+According to Eurovision rules, all nations with the exceptions of the host country and the "Big Five" (France, Germany, Italy, Spain and the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progress to the final.
+As a member of the "Big Five", Germany automatically qualified to compete in the final on 10 May 2014.
+In addition to their participation in the final, Germany is also required to broadcast and vote in one of the two semi-finals.
+This would have been regularly decided via a draw held during the semi-final allocation draw on 20 January 2014, however, prior to the draw, ARD requested of the European Broadcasting Union that Germany be allowed to broadcast and vote in the second semi-final on 8 May 2014, which was approved by the contest's Reference Group.

-In Germany, both the semi-finals and the final were broadcast live on EinsPlus and on delay on EinsFestival.
-The semi-finals were also broadcast live on Phoenix, while the final was broadcast live on Das Erste.
-All shows were commentated by Peter Urban.
-The German spokesperson revealing the result of the German vote in the final was Helene Fischer.
+In Germany, the two semi-finals were broadcast on Phoenix as well as on delay on EinsPlus and Einsfestival, and the final was broadcast on Das Erste.
+All broadcasts featured commentary by Peter Urban.
+The final was watched by 8.9 million viewers in Germany, which meant a market share of 34.3 per cent.
+The German spokesperson, who announced the top 12-point score awarded by the German votes during the final, was Helene Fischer.